leifoolsen/lavu-details-polyfill/README.md

 The heading can be clicked to show/hide the details.

 The ```<details>``` element currently has very limited cross-browser support.
-This polyfill provides support for the &lt;detail&gt; element across all modern browsers.
+This polyfill provides support for the &lt;details&gt; element across all modern browsers.

 The polyfill is based on the spec for the details element.
 * [WhatWG, 4.11.1 The details element](http://www.whatwg.org/specs/web-apps/current-work/multipage/interactive-elements.html)